tweedegolf/async-inspect/gdb_backend/README.md

 > On my laptop only an external mouse can be used to click inside GDB, the trackpad does not work.

 > [!TIP]
-> After hitting the embassy inspect set breakpoint once it will be possible to run commands again,
+> After hitting the inspect-embassy set breakpoint once it will be possible to run commands again,
 > but the gdb display will not show the `(gdb)`.
 Just start typing and it should appear.
 >
 > TODO: improve this situation